-A published listing of all courses available via the College web page (oregoncoastcc.org) for a given term, including course numbers, titles, descriptions, places, times, prerequisites, tuition, fees, and other important information.
+A published listing of all courses available via the College web page (https://oregoncoast.edu/course-schedule/) for a given term, including course numbers, titles, descriptions, places, times, prerequisites, tuition, fees, and other important information.

 Scheduled Time:

 The normal amount of time scheduled for a nonlaboratory course is one hour per week for each credit hour.
 Laboratory and activity courses usually require more than one hour of class time per week for each hour of credit.